-Two years later, with Roosevelt winning primary after primary, Amos Pinchot, Gifford brother, invited 'Abdu'l-Bahá to their ancestral estate, Grey Towers in Milford, Pennsylvania, to spend two days with them and their friends.
+Two years later, with Roosevelt winning primary after primary, Gifford Pinchot invited 'Abdu'l-Bahá to his estate, Grey Towers in Milford, Pennsylvania, to spend two days with him and his friends.
 It was built in fieldstone like a French château with three tall conical towers, and stood on a hilltop just a mile from the Delaware River.
-Gifford Pinchot had been America's first chief of the U.S. Forest Service, spearheading the conservation policies that were one of Roosevelt's highest priorities.
+Pinchot had been America's first chief of the U.S. Forest Service, spearheading the conservation policies that were one of Roosevelt's highest priorities.